pmonj9841/Land-Use-Mix-in-Wonju-si/README.md

 # Land-Use-Mix-in-Wonju-si
 This project deals with a question, 'how well land uses in Wonju-si are mixed?'
 Mixed land uses has many adavantages including reduction in demands for long-trips.
 Many methodologies have been developed to quantify the level of land use mix.
-One of them is Entropy index.
+One of them is the Entropy index(Song et. al., 2013).

 ![image](https://github.com/pmonj9841/Land-Use-Mix-in-Wonju-si/assets/61530808/5fc2c4e9-a025-4bd3-a873-8f739515c2e3)

-where Pj is the percentage of each land use type j and k is the total number of land use types in the area (Voukenas, 2021).
+Pj is the percentage of each land use type j and k is the total number of land use types in the area.

 I developed this methodology to improve the results: